igorwaw/advent16/README.md

 ![Python](https://img.shields.io/badge/python-%3E%3D3.8-blue)

 I solved all puzzles with Python.
-Tested with 3.10 and with 3.6 where possible, most should work with any Python3.
+Tested with 3.10 and with 3.6 where possible, most should work with any Python 3.
 I use the following features of modern Python:

-* dataclasses (introduced in 3.7) - day 1 and 10
+* dataclasses (introduced in 3.7) - day 1, 10, 11
-* walrus operator (introduced in 3.8) - day 4 and 7
+* walrus operator (introduced in 3.8) - day 4, 7, 11

 Extra Python libraries: Numpy for day 8